Siddy212/canvas-es-de/README.md

    - `Textlist` - A simple text list of gmaes with metadata on the left.

+   - `Carousel` - A carousel of gmaes with metadata on the left.

+   - `Grid: Basic` - A grid of boxart with minimal metadata for games.

-   - `Grid` - A grid of boxart with metadata for games.
+   - `Grid: Detailed` - A tall grid of boxart with detailed metadata on the left for games.
+Disables help in gamelist view.

 - `Theme Color Scheme` - `Art/Icon` There are 8 color schemes to choose from that change the color palette and wallpaper of the theme across all views.
 Each of these includes a standard art version and an icon variant.
 Each wallpaper can easily be swapped out by the user for further customization.
 Alternate options are included within the theme